akamai/gtm-grafana-datasource-plugin/README.md

 ## Prerequisites

 * Grafana 7.0 or newer.
-* An Akamai API client with authorization to use the [Load Balancing DNS Traffic All Properties API](https://developer.akamai.com/api/core_features/reporting/load-balancing-dns-traffic-all-properties.html).
+* An Akamai OPEN API client with authorization to use the [Load Balancing DNS Traffic All Properties API](https://developer.akamai.com/api/core_features/reporting/load-balancing-dns-traffic-all-properties.html).
 * [Authenticate With EdgeGrid](https://developer.akamai.com/getting-started/edgegrid) provides information to generate the required credentials.
 Choose the API service named "Reporting API", and set the access level to READ-WRITE.

 ## Installing Grafana